WisboyAk47/alx-low_level_programming/0x00-hello_world/README.md

 ***7. Intel project
 Write a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.
 File: 100-intel

+***8. UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity Write a C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.
+File: 101-quote.c